klee/klee.github.io/build-llvm34.md

 {% include version_warning.md %}

 The current procedure for building KLEE with LLVM 3.4 (recommended) is outlined below.
+These instructions use KLEE's new CMake based build system.
+If you wish to build with KLEE's older build system then see [here]({{site.baseurl}}/build-llvm34-autoconf).

 If you want to build KLEE with LLVM 2.9, [click here]({{site.baseurl}}/build-llvm29).

 1. **Install dependencies:** KLEE requires all the dependencies of LLVM, which are discussed [here](http://llvm.org/docs/GettingStarted.html#requirements).
 In particular, you should install the following programs and libraries, listed below as Ubuntu packages: